 Full Form of UIDAI – Unique Identification Authority of India

-The Full Form of UIDAI stands for Unique Identification Authority of India.
-It is a statutory body which was established by the Indian government in January 2009 with a view to providing it with the sole authority of issuing unique identification numbers (UIDs), also known as Aadhaar, to all the residents of India.
+The Full Form of UIDAI stands for the Unique Identification Authority of India.
+It is a statutory was established by the Indian government in January 2iewprovideding it with the sole authority of issuing unique identification numbers (UIDs), also known as Aadhaar, to all the residents of India.

 Core Values of UIDAI

-UIDAI is based on following core values which it claims to practice.
+UIDAI is based on the following core values, which it claims to practice.